PhenomDevel/BlizzHUDTweaks/README.md

 - Toggle minimap icon: `/bht minimap`

 # Features
-## Miscellaneous
-- Overwrite your characters name
-- Hide Player level
-- Hide Target level
-- Hide Player name
-- Hide Target name
-- Overwrite Player/Target Health/Mana font size
-- Overwrite actionbar padding (-4 to +16)

-## Class Resource
-You can
-- Scale the class resources
-- Change position based on Player Frame (Left, Right, Top, Bottom)
-- Hide the class resource

-You also can change the settings for the Totem Frame.

 ## Mouseover Fade (action bars, frames)
 You can fade out most of the actions bars and frames for different scenarios.
 You can set different alpha values for `In Combat`, `Out of Combat`, and `In Resting Area`.
 You also can set the options globally and use them for each action bar/frame.